The Psychology of Placing Your First Trades: Forex Trading for Beginners

 If you follow these six steps, even an inexperienced trader can trade with confidence.

 Visualisation techniques are used by elite athletes and traders alike.

 For example, an Olympic shooter might visualize herself firing each shot with surgical precision.
 A basketball player might retreat into their mind’s eye to visualize the action of slotting the ball perfectly through the hoop 100 times.

-As a trader, you can run though in your mind a picture of yourself performing the above six tasks with skill and a sense of calm.
-That way when you come to place your trade, you will have your subconscious mind working for you, and the chances are you will perform just how you practiced.
+As a trader, you can run through in your mind a picture of yourself performing the above six tasks with skill and a sense of calm.
+That way when you come to place your trade, you will have your subconscious mind working for you, and the chances are you will perform just how you practised.